DQIX/desmume-scripts/README.md

 ## DQ9_ATI_v4.lua
 An interactive HUD for the A-Table.
-Works with all versions of the game (JPN/USA/EUR).
+Works for USA/EUR ROMs.
 ### How to Use
 Hit L + R to toggle visibility<br>
 Hit Start to restart tracking the position<br>